-A Fit and Proper Policy is in place for the Standard Club group and its subsidiaries and describes the objectives, roles and responsibilities and governance around the selection, due diligence and appointment of resources into the key roles.
-The Fit and Proper Policy is owned by the Board of Directors as a body and by the Standard Club Group CEO as a business owner.
-The policy is reviewed and approved at least annually.
+A Fit and Proper Policy is in place for Standard Ireland and describes the objectives, roles and responsibilities and governance around the selection, due diligence, and appointment of resources into the key roles.
+The Fit and Proper Policy is owned by the Board of Directors and is reviewed and approved at least annually.